 Harmony Free Will Baptist Church | Union County, FL | c.
 1913

-The quiet rural crossroads in North Florida where this church is has seen a lot of history in it’s years.
-The place where it stands was initially inhabited by Native American tribes, first by the Timucua Indian Tribe and by 1750s, the Seminole Indians.
+The quiet rural crossroads in North Florida where this church is has seen a lot of history in its years.
+The place where it stands was initially inhabited by Native American tribes, first by the Timucua Indian Tribe and by the 1750s, the Seminole Indians.
 When the United States took possession of Florida in the 1820s, there were many stories of encounters between white settlers and natives that frightened the Federal Government and threatened their settlement plans for the new territory.
 By 1835 another Seminole Indian War was in full swing.

 As a result, Fort Call was erected near this area in 1838 on the Santa Fe River to protect U.S. interest in the area and encourage new settlers to come.
 Settlement was further encouraged by the Federal Government through initiatives like the Armed Occupation Act of the 1840s that guaranteed land for farming families who were willing to hold the property from native incursion for at least five years.

-Early Settlers To This Area
+Early Settlers In This Area

 As a result, settlers from Georgia and the Carolinas began to migrate to the area in the 1840s and 50s.